 - My heart is open for new, positive friendships.

-- I am ready to be a good friend.
+- I am ready to be a good friend to anyone.

 - I am a magnet for dependable friends.

 - I cherish and treasure all of the friendships in my life.

 - My friends encourage me to be my very best self.

 - Positive people come into my life every single day.

 - I find it easy to connect with others.

 - This is a great time for me to meet new people and make new friends.